1.1. Access to the services

 3.3.
 Repair of common equipment

-The SSC coordinates the maintenance, repair and renewal of common CIG equipment.
+The SSC coordinates the maintenance, repair and replacement of common CIG equipment.
 Eligibility criteria for common equipment are set by CIG central services and validated by the CIG direction.

 3.4.
 Move an equipment within CIG